Md-Jahedul-Islam/photo-editor-pillow-python/README.md

 ![this is a image](SSH.PNG)

-Step 2 :  Goto the directory where you want to clone git repository & Enter below command
+Step 2 :  Go to the directory where you want to clone git repository & Enter below command

           $ git clone <repo_ssh_link>
           Example: $ git clone git@github.com:Md-jahedul-Ulkasemi/git_test.git